 The Appeal helps fund the 15 Diocesan ministries that provide outreach, formation, evangelization, education and advocacy for thousands of families throughout the 10 counties of the Diocese of El Paso.

-Provides spiritual, academic, and pastoral formation for college students studying to become priests at our diocesan house of priestly formation.
+Provides spiritual, academic, and pastoral formation for college students studying to become priests at our diocesan house of priestly formation and at major seminaries outside of El Paso as they complete their studies.

 Addresses the increasing need for diocesan priests and religious vocations by sponsoring programs throughout the diocese that foster and nurture vocations.